danieldbaranov/ToM-and-Jerry/README.md

 5. Action given initial state
 6. Reasoning Question (for level 1, 2, and 3 reasoning)
 7. State Change Question (initial question for level 3 reasoning)
-8. Future Action Question (not used yet)
+8. Forward Action Question (not used yet)
 9. Belief Explicit Aware (for level 1 reasoning)
 10. State Implicit Aware (for level 3 reasoning, this only answers if something in the environment changed)
+11. Action Implicit Aware (for implicit forward action, nothing observed, all inferred)
-11. Belief Explicit Not Aware
+12. Belief Explicit Not Aware
-12. State Implicit Not Aware
+13. State Implicit Not Aware
+14. Action Implicit Not Aware
+15. Supplemental Event (observation required to inform forward action when percepts and beliefs are not observable after the causal event)
-13. Random Event
+16. Random Event
-14. Aware of random event
+17. Aware of random event
-15. Not aware of random event
+18. Not aware of random event

 ##